-Internal control should be tailored to each district's specific needs.
-The recommended controls in this section are provided as examples of sound financial and administrative practices that can be used in either automated or manual systems to ensure that evidence of review, verification, and approval is maintained.
-Other controls may be used if they provide at least the same level of internal control.
-See §IX, Information Technology, for information regarding general and application controls for automated systems.
+Districts should tailor internal controls to their specific needs.
+The recommended controls described in this section are provided as examples of sound financial and administrative practices that districts can use in either automated or manual systems to ensure that evidence of review, verification, and approval is documented and retained.
+Districts may use other controls if they provide at least the same level of internal control.
+In addition to this section, districts should follow the requirements for expenditure vouchers in §VI-G, Expenditures, for preparing payroll vouchers; the requirements in §IX, Information Technology, for general and application controls for automated personnel and payroll systems; and the retention schedules provided in §X-E, Records Management, for personnel and payroll records.